-2022 04 21 Cognosis Illustrations 3 Uncomfortable
+2022 04 21 COGNOSIS ILLUSTRATIONS 3 Uncomfortable

 Putting the customer first is usually described in upbeat terms that can make it sound easy to achieve.
 However, the hard work and rewards of customer centricity need tougher vocabulary.
 No pain, no gain, says Daniel Hall.